SilentPrincess108/BilnkyBoard/README.md

-# BilnkyBoard
+# BlinkyBoard
 Blinky board made for Hack Club's Stasis!
-Also my first PCB design!
+Also, my first time designing and making a PCB!